 Here’s a quick recipe on vegetarian or lactose-free chickpea milk or so call garbanzo bean milk.
-You can make this from scratch (i.e. dry bean), but the wait time is probably deter most.
+You can make this from scratch (i.e. dry bean), but the wait time probably deters most.

-Anyhow, get a can of organic bean, and we’ll be good.
-It’s the same if not similar to how you make soy milk, almond milk or any kind of nut/fruity milk.
+Anyhow, get a can of the organic bean, and we’ll be good.
+It’s the same if not similar to how you make soy milk, almond milk, or any kind of nut/fruity milk.

-Since most chick pea can already contains salt (to keep the bean firm), there’s no need to add extra.
-Otherwise if you’re using raw/dried bean, add a pinch or two to neutralize the sour after taste.
+Since most chickpea can already contain salt (to keep the bean firm), there’s no need to add extra.
+Otherwise, if you’re using raw/dried bean, add a pinch or two to neutralize the sour after taste.

-I always find it’s best to drink them warm, especially after a chill evening of trick-or-treat around the town.
+I always find it’s best to drink them warm, especially after a chill evening of trick-or-treating around the town.

 - can chickpea garbanzpo bean

 - Drain chickpea from the can.
 You can save the liquid for other recipes or use in place of water for chickpea milk.

 - Add chickpea along with liquid and sugar to the blender.
 Pulse a few times and blend them well.

 - Use a fine cheesecloth or cotton strainer to strain and discard the solids.
 Squeeze a few times to extract all the juice out..